ERIGrid2/Benchmark-Model-Electrical-Network/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5675105.svg)](https://doi.org/10.5281/zenodo.5675105)

 # Benchmark Model Electrical Network
-This repository contains the documentation for the electrical network benchmark model developed in the Erigrid 2.0 project.
+This repository contains the documentation for the electrical network benchmark model developed in the ERIGrid 2.0 project.

 The folder "Matlab Implementation Files" includes the Matlab/Simulink implementation of the two versions (dynamic and phasor) of the model.
 The document "ListofFiles.pdf" provides a short description of each modelling file.